OISF/suricata/doc/userguide/lua/lua-usage.rst

 Lua scripting can be used in two components of Suricata.
 The first is in output and the second one in rules in the detection engine.

-Both features are using a list of functions to access to data extracted by Suricata.
+Both features are using a list of functions to access the data extracted by Suricata.
 You can get the list of functions in the :ref:`lua-functions` page.

+.. note:: Currently, there is a difference in the ``needs`` key in the ``init`` function, depending on what is the usage: ``output`` or ``detection``.
+The list of available functions may also differ.

 Lua output
 ----------